Chimpanzee–human last common ancestor

 The chimpanzee–human last common ancestor (CHLCA) is the last common ancestor shared by the extant Homo (human) and Pan (chimpanzee and bonobo) genera of Hominini.
 Estimates of the divergence date vary widely from thirteen to five million years ago.

 In human genetic studies, the CHLCA is useful as an anchor point for calculating single-nucleotide polymorphism (SNP) rates in human populations where chimpanzees are used as an outgroup, that is, as the extant species most genetically similar to Homo sapiens.

 Despite extensive research, no direct fossil evidence of the CHLCA has been discovered.
-Fossil candidates like Sahelanthropus tchadensis, Orrorin tugenensis, and Ardipithecus ramidus have been debated as either being early hominins or close to the CHLCA.
-However, their classification remains uncertain due to incomplete evidence.
+Fossil candidates like Sahelanthropus tchadensis, Orrorin tugenensis, and Ardipithecus ramidus have been debated as being either early hominins or close to the CHLCA.
+However, their classification remains uncertain because of incomplete evidence.

 Taxonomy

 The taxon tribe Hominini was proposed to separate humans (genus Homo) from chimpanzees (Pan) and gorillas (genus Gorilla) on the notion that the least similar species should be separated from the other two.
 However, later evidence revealed that Pan and Homo are closer genetically than are Pan and Gorilla; thus, Pan was referred to the tribe Hominini with Homo.
-Gorilla now became the separated genus and was referred to the new taxon 'tribe Gorillini'.
+Gorilla now became the separated genus and was referred to the new taxon tribe Gorillini.

 Mann and Weiss (1996), proposed that the tribe Hominini should encompass Pan and Homo, grouped in separate subtribes.
 They classified Homo and all bipedal apes in the subtribe Hominina and Pan in the subtribe Panina.
 (Wood (2010) discussed the different views of this taxonomy.)
 A "chimpanzee clade" was posited by Wood and Richmond, who referred it to a tribe Panini, which was envisioned from the family Hominidae being composed of a trifurcation of subfamilies.

 Richard Wrangham (2001) argued that the CHLCA species was very similar to the common chimpanzee (Pan troglodytes) – so much so that it should be classified as a member of the genus Pan and be given the taxonomic name Pan prior.

 All the human-related genera of tribe Hominini that arose after divergence from Pan are members of the subtribe Hominina, including the genera Homo and Australopithecus.
 This group represents "the human clade" and its members are called "hominins".